Olympus E-M5 II vs Panasonic GF7

 |Panasonic GX800||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic GX800|

 |Panasonic GX8||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic GX8|

 It is notable that the E-M5 II has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the GF7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the GF7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
+Both the E-M5 II and the GF7 have been discontinued, but can regularly be found used on eBay.
+The GF7 was replaced by the Panasonic GX850, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus E-M5 II better than the Panasonic GF7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.